Buying a house is likely to be the biggest purchase of your life so it is important that you choose your new property carefully.

 Do your homework first

 - Search on the internet for as much information as you can about the property and the local area.
 Property portals Rightmove and Zoopla have some useful tools showing previous sold prices in an area.
-Also the website Nextdoor.co.uk can give you an insight into the neighbourhood you are thinking of moving to.
+The website Nextdoor.co.uk can also give you an insight into the neighbourhood you are thinking of moving to.

 - Use a property site, such as Rightmove or Zoopla, to compare the asking price of any property you want to view with other similar properties in the area to make sure you will be getting value for money.